 Financing Differences

-Once you hit five units, you need commercial financing with different terms and requirements.
+Once you hit five units, you need multi-family mortgage financing with different terms and requirements.
 That four-unit threshold represents a significant transition point.
 Many investors build portfolios of fourplexes specifically to maximize unit count while staying in residential financing territory.
 For 5+ unit multifamily properties, understanding CMHC MLI Standard and MLI Select programs becomes critical since these programs unlock 85-95% financing and are designed specifically for multifamily investors.

 Due Diligence Requirements